Are They Really Worth It?

 Their legitimacy aside, there is the question of whether we should even care.
 If a company are silly enough to pay their CEO fiendish amounts, let them.
 Thriftier outfits with more sensible compensation packages will eventually outperform, and then eliminate them - market forces will see to it.
 Unfortunately, history has shown this function cannot be relied on, for two main reasons.
 First, the process of eliminating excessive CEO pay is incredibly slow: one need only remember the decades prior to General Motors’ bankruptcy, during which top managers continued to receive huge salaries and bonuses even as the business was collapsing - nothing done to check the blatant injustice.
 The second reason, which partially accounts for the first, is the power the managerial class have acquired, both within their own companies, thanks to their pay, and politically, also thanks to their pay.
 This phenomenon is particularly acute in the US, where the line between business and politics is so blurry it’s practically invisible - the revolving door connecting Washington and Wall Street now an accepted reality.
 So close are ties, many private CEOs actually end up heading government departments, and lobbying influence, often funded by those very same CEOs, has never been greater.
 Wielding such enormous power has allowed them, rather easily it should be said, to insulate their pay from both market forces and governmental regulation.
 The result: the average salary of a US CEO is $15.6 million,

 The aftermath of the financial crisis was the clearest demonstration of this in action.
-Despite known criminal behaviour and major malpractice among the managerial ranks, few of those implicated lost their jobs, even less took a pay cut, and there was high-profile resistance (ultimately successful) against attempts made by the US congress to cap the pay of managers of financial firms.
+Despite known criminal behaviour and major malpractice among the managerial ranks, few of those implicated lost their jobs, even less took a pay cut, and there was high-profile resistance (which ultimately was successful) against attempts made by the US congress to cap the pay of managers of financial firms.
 Rarely, if ever, has there been such a public display of how unfair the system really is - it’s supposed to punish inefficiency and mismanagement.
 Instead, it rewarded them, and in doing so, confirmed what the above also argues: that exec pay isn't natural or deserved, and its existence alone is not evidence of its legitimacy.
 Rather, it’s the result of greed, a lack of regulation, and foul play.
 It must be changed.